 Storage

-Place rice krispie treats in an airtight container with parchment pieces in between layers to prevent sticking.
+Place mini egg rice krispies in an airtight container with parchment pieces in between layers to prevent sticking.
 They will keep at room temperature for up to 3 days.
 After that time, they may begin to get a bit crisp and stale, but still delicious!
 Freezing is not recommended.

 Expert Tips

-Here are some of my top tips and tricks for successful rice krispie squares:
+Here are some of my top tips and tricks for successful mini egg rice krispie treats:

 - Be careful crushing the mini eggs.
 Using a knife can be dangerous since the mini eggs are small and can roll around.
 Instead, place the mini eggs in a large ziplock bag and crush with a heavy object.
 Just don't crush them to dust.
 Be sure to leave large chunks.